 Please include the following information in your correspondence:

-You may pay with cash, money order, or a personal check drawn on a United States bank.
+You may pay with cash, money order, or a personal check drawn on a United States bank if paying in person.
+You can also make the payment online at www.monroeclerkpay.com or over the phone using our IVR system.
+The phone number to call is 888-982-4439.

-The Clerk’s office must receive payment within 30 calendar days from the date the officer issues the citation.
+The Clerk’s office must receive payment within thirty (30) calendar days from the date the officer issues the citation.

-If the Clerk’s office does not receive payment within 30 calendar days or your completion certificate within 90 days from the payment date, we will notify D.H.S.M.V. of your failure to pay.
-D.H.S.M.V. will begin the process of suspending your driving privilege.
+If the Clerk’s office does not receive payment within thirty (30) calendar days or your completion certificate within ninety (90) days from the payment date, we will notify DHSMV of your failure to pay.
+DHSMV will begin the process of suspending your driving privilege.

-The Clerk’s office will not suspend your driving privilege for failing to pay a parking ticket.
-However, the Tax Collectors Office may not let you renew your registration if you have certain outstanding parking tickets.
+The Clerk’s office will not suspend your driving privilege for failing to pay for a parking ticket.
+However, the Tax Collectors’ Office may not let you renew your registration if you have certain outstanding parking tickets.

 No. Monroe County can only accept payments on citations issued in Monroe County.